anthonycaccese/art-book-next-es/README.md

 A simple theme for the version of EmulationStation used in [Batocera](https://retropie.org.uk/).
 Based on the style of a coffee table book.

-This version of the theme works with all distributions that leverage the Batocera version of EmulationStation.
-This includes [JELOS](https://github.com/JustEnoughLinuxOS/distribution), [AmberELEC](https://amberelec.org/), [EmuElec](https://github.com/EmuELEC/EmuELEC) and [RetroBat](https://www.retrobat.ovh/)
+This version of the theme works with all distributions that leverage the Batocera fork of EmulationStation.
+This includes [Batocera](https://batocera.org/), [JELOS](https://jelos.org/) and [RetroBat](https://www.retrobat.org/)

 ## **Preview**